Back to all articles

 Visual cues for innovation

-• The problem: Using icons or labels that are so unique or artistic that users have no idea what they do until they click them.
+• The mistake: Custom icons or vague labels that no one understands until they click them.

 WhatsApp